siliconcompiler/siliconcompiler/docs/user_guide/quickstart.rst

 -----------------

 To address the complex process of modern hardware compilation, the SiliconCompiler schema includes over 300 parameters.
-For this toy example, we only need a small fraction of these parameters.
+For this simple example, we only need a small fraction of these parameters.
 The code snippet below illustrates the use of the :ref:`Python API<Core API>` to set up and run a compilation.
 To run the example, copy paste the code into your text editor and save it to disk as "heartbeat.py".